thecroshel/JoinLogger/README.md

+a plugin that keeps log of who enters (and leaves) the server in a file.

-sufficiently descriptive (the log will be in "SCP Secret Laboratory Dedicated Server" folder)
+(the log will be in "SCP Secret Laboratory Dedicated Server" folder)